amanchauhan2432/DungeonEsc/README.md

     3. Level Sequencer.
     4. Grabbing and Releasing objects.
     5. Little bit about Particle System.
-## Optimizations

-Unreal Engine uses pointer for making class instances in order to optimize memory.
-And also I uploaded only those assets which is used to design the game level.

 These things really optimized this game.
 ## Screenshots